shmashing/Snake/README.md

 # Snake
 Makin games with Java

-to run the game, download or clone the repository and launch the .class file
+to run the game, download or clone the repository and launch the snake.class file